OMNI-SLO-Monitoring/cpu-utilization-observer/README.md

 ## Usage

-Make Get Request to `/cpu` to query cpu usage
+GET request to `/cpu` to query the actual cpu usage.
+GET request to `/cpu/simulated` to query the simulated cpu usage.